MarkoMackic/Interpreter-in-python/README.md

 ##Contribution

-Now I'm looking forward to implement math functions like sin,cos,tan,etc.
+Now I'm looking forward to implement all math functions (sin,cos,tan,ctg are already implemented in my code) ,etc.
 If you want to help, be free to open pull requests for anything you add/remove from the code :)
 Porting this interpreter to JS wouldn't be bad idea.